Area of Focused Competence (AFC)-diploma program in transfusion medicine

 What is the transfusion medicine AFC-diploma program?

-The transfusion medicine AFC-diploma program is a Royal College of Physicians and Surgeons of Canada (RCPSC) Area of Focused Competence (AFC)-diploma program.
-Please visit the RCPSC website for more information about the program at transfusion medicine AFC-diploma program.
+Please visit the Royal College of Physicians and Surgeons of Canada website for more information about the program at transfusion medicine AFC-diploma program.

 What is the role of Canadian Blood Services in the program?